Self-Determination Program 101

 Participants have three options for support in creating their Self-Determination plan:

-Hire an independent facilitator (IF) to help create the PCP and spending plan, find and hire the right people, decide how much they should be paid, and mediate issues with providers.
-The independent facilitator fees are paid by Regional Center for the first year; if the participant chooses to continue to work with their IF/or a different IF after the transition, the fees can come out of the participant's budget.
+1. Hire an independent facilitator (IF) to help create the PCP and spending plan, find and hire the right people, decide how much they should be paid, and mediate issues with providers.
+The independent facilitator fees are paid by Regional Center for the first year; if the participant chooses to continue to work with their IF or a different IF after the transition, the fees can come out of the participant's budget.

-Use their Regional Center service coordinator (keep in mind that many have high caseloads and some people consider it to be a conflict of interest).
+2. Use their Regional Center service coordinator (keep in mind that many have high caseloads and some people consider it to be a conflict of interest).

-Manage the process themselves.
+3. Manage the process themselves.

 "Setting it up is the hardest part.
 Once everything is set up, it's just little tweaks along the way.
-Some people use an independent facilitator in the beginning and then manage it themselves, once things get going." — Chris Arroyo, manager of the California State Council on Developmental Disabilities' Los Angeles office
+Some people use an independent facilitator in the beginning and then manage it themselves, once things get going."

 How can I get started?

-Contact your Regional Center to find and attend a mandatory SDP orientation (be sure that you sign up for an orientation and not an information session, although these are helpful too; this site provides a good explainer about the difference between the two).
+Step one is to let your Regional Center service coordinator know that you are interested in transitioning to the Self-Determination Program.
+They can give you more information, including resources about attending a mandatory SDP orientation.
+(Be sure that you sign up for an orientation and not an information session, although these are helpful too; this site provides a good explainer about the difference between the two.)
 Note that some Regional Centers (such as Harbor Regional Center) are accepting certificates of completion from other Regional Centers.
-SDP orientations can also be attended virtually through SCDD.
-Check their website for more info!

 Learn about using SDP to fund an Undivided membership in this article.